 The site was You Tube, the name I entered was The Fall.
 Yes, that band (person, really) that's one of a kind, really and truly.
 A genre unto themselves.
 One step in to the influence and you're already 3/4 of the way to obvious and unforgivable copycatdom.

 The Fall.
 Born in Manchester, England in 1977, the brainchild of truly working class, truly original, literate speed freak/booze hound genius Mark E. Smith, possessor of little to no instrumental skills, then or now.
 30 years later they still exist, M.E.S. being the only constant.
-No fewer than 30 or 40 people can say they were in The Fall, be it for 15 years or 15 minutes.
+No fewer than 40 people can say they were in The Fall, be it for 15 years or 15 minutes.
 Also, their 30-something albums have been on 20 something different labels.
 That's a lot of estimated figures there.
 That's a lot of lazy research on my part.

 You can't really hum a bar of most of The Fall's songs, and often cannot decipher what Mark E. Smith is on about.
 After 200 listens to "Cruiser's Creek" (one of their only "hits", from 1985), I recently read it's about an office party in which a bomb goes off.
 I never knew and I kind of didn't care.
 Even when read, it's full of not even booksmart references, but in many cases, his own slang (no big wonder the oft-self-referential Mark E Smith wrote a song called "Slang King").